-So when I come across a Honda CBX1000 in good condition in a local classifieds at or on BringATrailer, despite the relatively eye-watering price, I always think: is this it?
+So when I come across a Honda CBX1000 in good condition in local classifieds or on BringATrailer, despite the relatively eye-watering price for a motorcycle of the age and mileage, I always think: Is this it?
 Is it time to sell all the rest and put my money into this one bike?
 Is it time to make my dreams reality?

 Those who dream by night in the dusty recesses of their minds wake up in the day to find it was vanity, but the dreamers of the day are dangerous men, for they may act their dreams with open eyes, to make it possible.”T.E.
 Lawrence, “Seven Pillars of Wisdom”

 And so I went through this cycle again when I saw a Honda CBX1000B — a full fairing model — for sale for A$24995 at MotoMAX in Western Australia.
 (Photos below are largely of the model from MotoMAX.)
 It was later discounted to around $22K and is now sold, as it should be.

 This is the first time I’ve seen a CBX1000 with a full fairing for sale.
 I often see the naked equivalent, but this one is special.

 I always think:

 - What makes the CBX1000 so special, again?

 - What would it be like to own the CBX1000? (the dream vs reality)